Unit 4: Making Old Stories New

 In this unit, students compare and contrast events and characters in multiple versions of The Three Little Pigs and Little Red Riding Hood.

-In reading, this unit builds directly onto the reading strategies from Unit 2.
-Students will continue to be pushed to be inquisitive consumers of text, asking and answering questions about characters, setting, and plot as they listen to and engage with a text.
-Students will also continue to work on retelling stories and including key details.
-Similar to Units 1 and 2, students will continue to think deeply about characters and setting and how the details an author includes in the illustration and text help a reader better understand both.
-Because most of the focuses for this unit are a repeat of similar focuses from Units 1 and 2, students should be pushed to a much higher level of rigor and understanding than in previous units.
-One new focus of this unit, however, is on comparing and contrasting the adventures and experiences of characters in stories.
-Students will be asked at multiple points to use information they have learned about key events, characters, and setting to compare and contrast different versions of the classic fairy tale.
+In reading, this unit builds directly onto the reading strategies from previous units.
+Students will continue to be pushed to be inquisitive consumers of text, asking and answering questions about characters, settings, and plots as they listen to and engage with a text.
+Students will continue to work on retelling stories and including key details.
+Similar to previous units, students will continue to think deeply about characters and the setting, but in this unit, students will be pushed to think about how the setting of a story can influence a character’s actions.
+A new focus of this unit is on comparing and contrasting the adventures and experiences of characters in stories.
+Students will be asked at multiple points to use the information they have learned about key events, characters, and setting to compare and contrast different versions of the classic fairy tale.
 When discussing the text with partners, small-group, or whole-group, students will continue to work on engaging with the thinking of others.
 Students will build on the strategies they learned in previous units as they continue to work on continuing conversations through multiple exchanges by building on others’ talk in conversations.

 Fishtank Plus for ELA